sagemath/sagewiki_to_gh-2022-10-10/Python3-Switch.md

 This will not be without pain for the users of !SageMath.
 Python 3 has some major backward incompatibilities with Python2, and adapting the code takes some care and some work.

-Some basic instructions for doing that can be found in the page [[Python3-compatible code]].
+Some basic instructions for doing that can be found in our wiki page [[Python3-compatible code]].

+More instructions for porting code can be found in the official [[https://docs.python.org/dev/howto/pyporting.html|Python documentation]].

 Some more specific details follow.